wpquads/quick-adsense-reloaded/readme.txt

 = {{ version }} =
 * Fix: Undefined variable if WP QUADS PRO beta version is used with more than 3 paragraph ad spots
 * Fix: Deactivate License button not working
+* Fix: Admin notice if ad codes are empty
+* Fix: PHP Warning when ad codes are empty

 = 1.4.3 =
 * New: Add filter to add 3 more paragraph AdSense ads placed with WP QUADS PRO